Takudon/AWS_SetupBeautifulOrganization/README.md

 # AWS_SetupBeautifulOrganization
-Like Control Tower, you can extend AWS beautiful oraganization tree with highly security, privilege operation.
+My idea of the strongest AWS Organization operation.